 Know no such Liberty.

-In the fist stanza of this piece the speaker, who is the poet himself, begins by describing his moments of happiness within prison.
-Although he is imprisoned, there are moments which are lighter than others.
+In the first stanza of this piece the speaker, who is the poet himself, begins by describing his moments of happiness within the prison.
+Although he is imprisoned, there are moments that are lighter than others.
 These come on the back of his thoughts of “Althea,” a woman he is deeply in love with.

 He sees her hover “within” the gates of his cell.
 She is ephemeral and ghost-like, bringing to him a “whisper” of conversation through the “Grates.”
 It is his memory of her joyous image which brings him the greatest happiness during his confinement.